 It’s common for salt or antifreeze to be used to melt ice on the ground, however these toxic chemicals could be fatal for dogs if ingested.
 Antifreeze in particular has a sweet taste that can attract pups, so avoid walking through areas with puddles of spilled-over antifreeze, and rinse their paws as soon as you get in.
 This is to prevent them from licking their paws and ingesting harmful chemicals.

 Similarly, salt grit used to dissolve snow can irritate your dog’s skin, and may cause burns on paws after prolonged contact.
+There are pet-safe alternatives though if you're wondering how to remove ice from a driveway.

 5. Don’t let your pooch eat the snow